Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 This is especially true when there are calves to protect.
 A study found that cows found dogs more threatening than unfamiliar humans.
 This is possibly because dogs resemble potential predators.
 Dogs can therefore be attacked by cows and risk being easily crushed, butted or trampled to death.

 Not to mention, if a dog manages to escape and starts chasing a farmer's livestock such as sheep or cows, a farmer has the legal right to shoot and kill your dog.
 This law is in place in many states in the USA, and it goes back over a hundred years.

-In California, landowners are allowed to put out poison on their own property to control livestock-killing dogs, as long as they post conspicuous warning signs regarding the poison, according to Liz Gjelten in an article on Nolo.com.
+In California, landowners are allowed to put out poison on their own property to control livestock-killing dogs, as long as they post conspicuous warning signs regarding the poison, according to Liz Gjelten, a legal editor.

 Therefore, it goes without saying that you are responsible for your dog's behavior.
-It's your responsibility to keep your dog on a leash around farms and prevent them from causing any unnecessary stress or harm to farm animals.
+It's your responsibility to keep your dog on a leash around farms and prevent them from causing any unnecessary stress or harm to farm animals or themselves.

 Why Do Dogs Chase Cows?